 From the beginning, my journey with each and every bride is a personal, friendly one where I aim to learn as much as possible about her wedding and to involve her, as much as she would like, in her flower and style choices.
-My ethos is to help and encourage each bride to envisage her perfect floral designs and to ensure that I tailor make unique pieces, specific to her wishes.
+My ethos is to help and encourage each bride to envisage her perfect floral designs and to ensure that I create unique pieces, specific to her wishes.
 Once they have decided to appoint me as their wedding florist, couples will receive as much attention as they wish, I am happy to advise where I can, recommending from my experience in the wedding industry many artists and small businesses who can provide bespoke, unique wedding favours to tailor made tablescapes with unique floral designs created by myself, from photography to nail art and offering from my own collection of ideas for hire to individualise and enhance their floral designs and reception tables.
 I have created wedding designs in many different styles from seaside to woodland themed, structured or wild, traditional or quirky and timelessly classic - please have a browse through my wedding floral album below.
 Flowers are one of the key elements in a wedding - their beauty captured forever by the wedding photographer to enjoy for your happy ever after.

 Sarah travelled from South Africa to marry at Kennaway House in an intimate ceremony there - her choice of flowers included fluffy white peonies, delicate pink astilbes and her "must have" - blue irises.
 Photographs by: www.willowstudiosidmouth

 Zoe wanted a vintage style bouquet which included her favour calla lilies.
 She chose my waterfall pocket design for the groom and best man which looked fab against their Cadbury's purple pocketchiefs.
 Photographs by: www.willowstudiosidmouth